Things for Guests To Do

 Graffiti It Up

 Get your guests to let out their inner Banksie.
-You can either buy a brick-wall backdrop which guests can add graffiti and later have photos taken in front of, or provide a canvas with your initials or name, and then guests sign it.
+You can either buy a brick-wall backdrop which guests can add graffiti and later have photos taken in front of, provide a canvas with your initials or name, or have a piece of furniture which your guests can sign.

 Ask for Advice